-SurgeryPlus is a supplemental benefit that allows Members to reduce their cost for many planned, non-emergency surgical procedures.
+The Bundled Surgical Services, through SurgeryPlus, offers a supplemental benefit that allows Members to reduce their cost for many planned, non-emergency surgical procedures.
 The SurgeryPlus benefit will assist Members with planning and paying for a covered medical procedure, including necessary travel associated with the covered procedure.
 SurgeryPlus Care Advocates can educate Members on the quality of providers, identify available providers, schedule appointments, and make necessary travel arrangements.

 SurgeryPlus's medical procedures are performed by SurgeryPlus's network of healthcare providers.
-The medical procedures, benefits, and providers offered by SurgeryPlus are separate from the medical benefits offered by the State Employees' HMO Plan (administered by United Healthcare) as generally described in other sections of this Plan Document.
-However, the copayments, calendar year deductible, calendar year coinsurance maximum, and global network out-of-pocket maximum amounts set forth in Section IV may apply and may be reduced; and, the appeal processes set forth in Section XIII will apply to services offered by SurgeryPlus.
+The medical procedures, benefits, and providers offered by SurgeryPlus are separate from the medical benefits offered by the State Employees' HMO Plan (administered by Aetna) as generally described in other sections of this Plan Document.
+However, the copayments, calendar year deductible, calendar year coinsurance maximum, and global network out-of-pocket maximum amounts set forth in Section IV may apply and may be reduced; and, the appeal processes set forth in Section VIII will apply to services offered by SurgeryPlus.